 No matter who we are or what we may do, the way we deal with our personal finances is very important.
 This unit aims to encourage students to investigate the world of finance and banking.
 It also provides an introduction to the knowledge and skills required to operate as an informed consumer within the commercial world.
 In particular the unit examines topics such as investing, borrowing, budgeting, credit, consumer rights, taxation and basic record keeping.

 HUC14: People, Power and Politics

-This unit begins with a study of the need for laws and the types and functions of government as an introduction to a study of the Australian Parliamentary System.
-This particular study covers the development of Australia’s government from colonial autocracy to federal parliamentary democracy.
-It examines the executive, legislative and judicial processes at the three levels of government – federal, state and local.
+This unit begins with an exploration of the different political systems around the world to form a basis to study the Australian Parliamentary System.
+This particular study covers the development of Australia’s Government from Colonial Autocracy to Federal Parliamentary Democracy.
+It examines the executive, legislative and judicial processes at the three levels of government – Federal, State and Local.
 Finally the role of the individual citizen within the electoral system is examined as well as the major political parties.

 HUC16: Convicts, Conflicts and Gold

 This unit examines the early history of Australia in the context of wider world history.
 The influence of the Industrial Revolution on both the slave trade and on the general movement of people is a starting point with an ensuing focus on the convict era and free settlement in Australia.
 The impact of settlement is examined, including the effects on the migrants themselves and in terms of the impact upon Aboriginal people.
 The experiences of other non-European groups were also significant during the colonial era.
 The gold rush is regarded as a defining moment in Australia’s history and is a key focus of this course.